mrdanielmh/opa-utils/readme.md

 # Advanced Server Access - Session Capture Replay Tool

-This project allows you to replay ASA Session Captures from a front end.
+This feature allows you to replay ASA Session Captures from a front end.

 When launching the application the user will be redirected to Okta for authentication.
 Once authenticated the user will be shown a list of available sessions to replay.
 The application currently supports .cast files that exist within an AWS S3 or GCP bucket.